BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 position: 1
 ---

+## Sanctum middleware

-To ensure you can get your profile, you should add the `Authenticate` middleware to your restify, this can be easily done by using the `auth:sanctum` into your `restify.middleware`:
+To ensure you can get your profile, you should add the `Authenticate` middleware to the restify config:

 ```php
 // config/restify.php